skalalab/heaton_a-automated_immune_cell_segmentation/README.md

 # Automated Immune Cell Segmentation
 ## Brief description of the repository
 Code for recreating results in the publication <INSERT FINAL PAPER NAME>.
-Features classical image processing based techniques for single cell segmentation, specifically multiple thresholding methods for foreground/background differentiation, edge detection filters for border creation, and combination of methods through ensemble voting.
+Features classical image processing based techniques for single cell segmentation.
+Specifically this involves multiple thresholding methods for foreground/background differentiation, edge detection filters for border creation, and combination of methods through ensemble voting.
 INSERT COMPARISON IMAGE.
 ## Dependencies and system requirements (packages and versions)
 This will need to be pulled from Alexa's PC--the final conda environment will need to be generated.
 Instructions to do this can be found here. https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-the-environment-yml-file
 Additionally, specify computer hardware based on your laptop's specifications as needed.
 The code for adaptive segmentation requires no GPU dependencies. <WILL NEED TO BE FILLED IN BASED ON ALEXA'S LAPTOP + CONDA ENVIRONMENT>